grisp/grisp_demo/README.md

 to your local development server.
 Remember to configure the local server to check the client certificate against the `grisp_connect` test CA.

+For the default configuration to work, the grisp_connect dependency must be in your `_checkouts` directory.

 Start a local development shell:

     rebar3 as local shell